STRATEGIC PLANNING, 2018 – 19

-Our approach to long term planning enables schools and organisations to remain fully focused on their objectives, while responding flexibly to changing circumstances.
+Our approach to long term planning enables schools and organisations to remain fully focused on their objectives and keeping on course, while responding confidently to changing circumstances that are beyond their control.

 We know how challenging strategic planning can be.
 Over the past 20 years we have made decisions in some difficult circumstances as school leaders and advisers – for example during the South East Asian currency crisis of 1997 and after the banking crisis of 2008.
-Drawing on our experience of “interesting times”, we can facilitate your planning to enable you to prepare for the unexpected.
+Drawing on our experience of “interesting times”, we can facilitate your planning to enable you to establish long term direction, while preparing for the unexpected.

 School priorities must be seen in context and so we will always conduct a short analytical overview of your position in 7 Areas for Action when we are engaged to carry out training or facilitation.
 We are also able to assist with preparation for an accreditation or inspection.